cabarius/ToyBox/ToyBox/README.txt

     Party Editor: 67
     Search 'n Pick: 70 ways to view, add, remove blueprints plus a fun global teleportation feature Quest Resolution: 1
+Ver 1.1.12
+    Search 'n Pick
+        Teleport to GlobalMap (World or Kenabres)
+        Teleport to different global map points
+        Start and complete Etudes
 Ver 1.1.11
     Getting ready for 1.2.0 but doing a pre-release as 1.1.11 Moved Level Up related tweaks to a new tab called 'Level Up'